Pixxle/yuid.me/README.md

 This application is configured for deployment on Vercel.
 Simply connect your GitHub repository to Vercel for automatic deployments.

+## Maintenance

+### Automated Dependency Updates

+This project uses Dependabot to automatically keep dependencies up-to-date and secure.
+Dependabot creates pull requests to update dependencies according to the configuration in `.github/dependabot.yml`.

+Dependabot is configured to:

+- Check for npm dependency updates daily
+- Create pull requests with appropriate labels
+- Auto-merge minor and patch updates after CI passes

 ## License

 ISC